 Using cartoons within PowerPoint slides can be an amazing route to add a light moment or highlight attention towards a strong point.
 Either way, it is a great concept that is going places as Dan Rosandich discovered much to his delight.

 All questions are in bold and the answers are in normal text.
 Since the interview was conducted in a free conversation style, the questions and answers are all mixed up!!!
-Actually, Dan answered most questions before I could even ask - so sometimes, the questions finish after (not before) the answers themselves.
+Actually, Dan answered most questions before I could even ask.
+It so happens sometimes, the questions finish after (not before) the answers themselves.